Achsuthan/ToasteriOS/README.md

 ## Few More aditional customization

-If you want to make more customize the style of title, message and toster background view here are some steps for to do.
+If you want to make more customize the style of title/message/toster background view, here are some steps for to do.

 ```swift
 //Custom style message